tufts-digital-collections-archives/aspace-derive-box-numbers/README.md

 # ASpace Derive Box-numbers

 A script for deriving box-numbers from archival object component identifiers, and some associated scripts and SQL queries.
-This README covers the `map_box_numbers.py` script exclusively; the SQL docs in ```db_queries``` and other scripts are ephemera, left as an excercise to the reader.
+This README covers the `map_box_numbers.py` script exclusively; the SQL docs in `db_queries` and other scripts are ephemera, left as an excercise to the reader.

 This script's operation is specifically keyed to details of Tufts University's data, and should not be taken as a general means of mapping component IDs to box numbers.

 ## Requirements

+This script requires Python 3.5 or higher and several Python packages, and a working instance of ArchivesSpace version 2.5.1.

-The requirements for this script are listed in [Pipfile](https://github.com/tufts-digital-collections-archives/aspace-derive-box-numbers/blob/master/Pipfile).
+The Python packages required for this script are listed in [Pipfile](https://github.com/tufts-digital-collections-archives/aspace-derive-box-numbers/blob/master/Pipfile).
 If you're using [Pipenv](https://docs.pipenv.org/en/latest/) to manage dependencies, you can install them by running:

 ```
 pipenv install